Replace GitHub Copilot With Local LLMs in VS Code — Free, Private, No Subscription

 Troubleshooting

 Completions are slow?
-Check if Ollama is offloading to CPU.
-Run ollama ps to see the current model and memory usage.
-If the model doesn’t fully fit in VRAM, inference slows way down.
-Use a smaller model or a more aggressive quantization (Q3_K_M instead of Q4_K_M).
+Run ollama ps to check memory usage.
+If the model doesn’t fully fit in VRAM, inference drops to CPU speed.
+Use a smaller model or more aggressive quantization (Q3_K_M).

 Chat works but autocomplete doesn’t?
-Your chat model likely doesn’t support FIM.
-Make sure tabAutocompleteModel is set to a coding-specific model (Qwen 2.5 Coder, not a general chat model like Llama).
+Your chat model doesn’t support FIM.
+Make sure tabAutocompleteModel is set to a Qwen 2.5 Coder variant, not a general chat model.

 Models swapping constantly?
-If your autocomplete and chat models together exceed your VRAM, Ollama will swap between them.
-Set OLLAMA_KEEP_ALIVE=10m as an environment variable to keep the active model loaded longer, or use smaller models that both fit in VRAM.
+If autocomplete and chat together exceed your VRAM, Ollama swaps between them.
+Set OLLAMA_KEEP_ALIVE=10m to keep the active model loaded longer, or use smaller models that both fit.

 You’ll trade some latency for complete privacy and zero recurring cost.
-For most developers, especially those on Linux, working on proprietary code, or just tired of another subscription, that trade is easy to make.
+For most developers — especially those working on proprietary code or tired of another subscription — that trade is easy to make.

 Next steps:

-- Best coding models in detail — deeper benchmarks and model comparisons
+- Best coding models in detail — deeper benchmarks and comparisons

 - VRAM requirements by model — what fits on your GPU